pkantue/molomolotech/E-Learning/Technical/Explainers/Technical Communication/ep002 - Barriers to effective Communcation.md

 Hi, I'm Dr. PK.
 With 17 years in aerospace engineering, I’m here to help you grow your tech career or business with the right tools, strategies, and mindset.
 If this interests you, please subscribe and join the journey!

 ## Background
-- A couple of days ago, in one of my technical sessions, I became very frustrated and visibly annoyed with one of my interns.
+- A couple of weeks ago, in one of my technical sessions, I became very frustrated and visibly annoyed with one of my interns.
 - He struggled to communicate his progress clearly and seemed uninterested in improving that.
 - I soon realized that despite his best efforts, he was unaware of the barriers blocking his communication.
 - These walls stopped him from explaining his technical progress effectively and, worse, eroded his confidence to *ask* for help.